StegVerse-Labs/continuity-vault-kit/README.md

-# Continuity Vault Kit
+# KnowledgeVault — Continuity Vault Kit

-A portable, open-format, decades-durable personal knowledge vault template + tooling.
+A portable, open-format, decades-durable framework for preserving personal knowledge and life records.

-KnowledgeVault is a personal continuity system designed to:
+KnowledgeVault is designed to help individuals:

-- Preserve knowledge across decades
+- Preserve important information across decades
 - Avoid lock-in to any single app or platform
-- Stay AI-compatible while remaining human-readable
+- Keep data AI-compatible while remaining human-readable
-- Support structured retrieval in the future
+- Maintain structure that future tools (and future-you) can understand

+This is **not an app**.
+It is a **framework and structure** for building your own long-term personal knowledge archive.

 ---

 ## 🚀 Start Here

-This repository is a **starter framework**.
+This repository is a **starter kit**.

-👉 See **GETTING_STARTED.md** for instructions on creating and using your own private KnowledgeVault.
+👉 See **GETTING_STARTED.md** to create and use your own **private KnowledgeVault**.

 It contains **structure, templates, and policies only**.

-⚠️ **No personal data should be stored in this repository.**
+⚠️ **No personal data should ever be stored in this repository.**

 ---

-## 🛟 Need Help Setting Up Your KnowledgeVault?
+## 🛟 Need Help Setting Up?

-If you'd like assistance with:
+If you'd like help with:

 - Initial KnowledgeVault setup
 - Migrating existing notes or documents
-- Structuring a long-term archival system
+- Designing a long-term archival system
 - Safe AI integration with your vault

-Please **open a GitHub Issue** in this repository and describe:
+Please **open a GitHub Issue** and include:

 1. What you're trying to accomplish
 2. What tools or platforms you're currently using
 3. Any constraints (device-only, privacy level, storage limits, etc.)

-We’ll respond with guidance, templates, or next steps.
+This project evolves through real-world use and feedback.

 ---